 - Bridging therapy in the event of surgery or other procedures

-All services are provided virtually, with the exception of point-of-care (finger-stick) testing, which can be performed at any laboratory location at Mayo Clinic or Mayo Clinic Health System.
+All services are provided virtually, with the exception of point-of-care testing.
+This can be performed at any of our laboratory locations.

 What is the benefit of using anticoagulation services?

-Warfarin, also known as Coumadin®, is the most common medication used to prevent blood clots.
-It has many uses, and may be given to patients before surgery, to help manage heart disease, or to people with a history of blood clots.
-Despite its usefulness, warfarin may affect people differently and patients need to be watched closely to make sure each dose is working safely.
+Warfarin, also known as Coumadin, is the most common medication used to prevent blood clots and has many uses.
+It may be given to patients before a surgery, to help patients manage heart disease, or to help those with a history of blood clots.
+Despite its usefulness, warfarin may affect people differently, and patients should be monitored closely to ensure safety of the dose.
 Regular anticoagulation checkups help you better monitor your medicine and get better results because you get immediate feedback and education about ways to avoid reactions.